instructure/canvas-lms/doc/lti_manual/15_plagiarism.md

 Plagiarism Platform requires an Lti::ToolConsumerProfile to be set up with extra LTI capabilities that allow Canvas.placements.similarityDetection and vnd.Canvas.OriginalityReport.url.
 Those have been created by engineers directly and the UUID for the profile is given to the tool developer.

-Assignments associated with the plagiarism platform have an AssignmentConfigurationToolLookup associated to them that contains a vendor code, a product code and a resource type code.
+Assignments associated with the plagiarism platform have an AssignmentConfigurationToolLookup associated with them that contains a vendor code, a product code and a resource type code.
 These are used to search for an associated Lti::ToolProxy that is installed.
 (Thus allowing a school/vendor to reinstall a new version of the tool and have the links still work).
 See `Lti::ToolProxy.proxies_in_order_by_codes`(app/models/lti/tool_proxy.rb) for the logic about how these are queried.

 When the Lti::ToolProxy is created, we create a webhook subscription for that tool.
 Since Lti::ToolProxies are mostly installed at the root account and not all assignments use the Plagiarism Platform, the Lti::ToolProxy has an associated_integration_id added on creation.
 We add this associated_integration_id to the live event subscription, and then when an event is received in the live events publisher from Canvas, any subscriptions that have an associated_integration_id will not receive any event without a matching associated_integration_id.
 To add the appropriate associated_integration_id when an event is created, we have to look up the closest currently installed tool to the assignment using the assignment configuration tool and the tool proxy lookup code.